Cal Girls Basketball Camp

-Kids Camp campers will utilize Cal Berkeley's Haas Pavilion for basketball instruction.
+Kids Camp players will utilize UC Berkeley's Haas Pavilion for basketball instruction.
 The newly renovated Walter A. Haas Jr. Pavilion is home to the University of California Golden Bears men's and women's basketball, women's volleyball, and men's and women's gymnastics teams.
 Haas Pavilion is located at 115 Haas Pavilion, Berkeley, CA 94720.

 WE LOVE THE CAL BERKELEY GIRLS.